Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 f.
 Coffeenerdness: Thanks, Patachou in downtown Indianapolis, for being such a consistently great breakfast place, and for the Simon Blend coffee.
 Not quite as dark as I’d like, but it’s superb restaurant coffee.

 g.
-Beernerdness: The seventh annual MMQB Tweetup happened Friday night at one of the best breweries in America—the Sun King Brewing Company in Indianapolis, which has hosted our Tweetup for the last five years in its burgeoning brewery just east of downtown.
-Now, we hold the Tweetup there because we love the place, and because The MMQB’s friend in Indianapolis, Angie Six, arranges our event there each year, along with a charity component (this year’s beneficiary was the Midwest Food Bank, an irreplaceable community staple).
+Beernerdness: The seventh annual MMQB Tweetup happened Friday night at one of the best breweries in America—Sun King Brewery in Indianapolis, which has hosted our Tweetup for the last five years in its burgeoning brewery just east of downtown.
+Now, we hold the Tweetup there because we love the place, and because The MMQB’s friend in Indianapolis, Angie Six, arranges our event there each year, along with a charity component (this year’s beneficiary was Midwest Food Bank, an irreplaceable community staple).
 A few of us go over from the combine and spend 90 minutes talking to a few dozen fans, and it’s really fun.
 Most of us have a couple of cold ones; the beer menu there has expanded significantly.
 Thanks to the Sun King team (Steve Koers has long been a wonderful host) for expanding the beer menu and adding one of the best beers I’ve had in a long while: the Vanilla Chocolate Wee Mac Scottish Ale.
 Maybe it’s because I’m weaning myself off sugar these days, and when I saw the title of the beer I said I’ve got to try that.
 But it’s just a faint (and effective) vanilla-chocolate taste in the middle of a wonderful ale.
 Man, that’s a good beer.

 h.
 Great basketball game, Celtics-Rockets, in Houston on Saturday night.
 So much fun, and so well contested.
 But watching those games, occasionally, makes me realize the NFL officiating isn't such a debacle.
 The technical fouls in that game … I mean, what does it take to get T’d up?
 Is there any consistency?
 It’s awful.
 But a great sporting event, dumb technicals and all.